 “Mr. Penager, I just want you to know that this has been the greatest week of my life.
 I learned more this week than anything that I’ve ever done before.
 If you ever make it back to Ohio (where I’m from and he lived), I’d love to have you come and teach my team and speak to the entire school.”

 I’ve traveled the world and here’s what I would encourage anyone to do.
 Get outside of your bubble in every arena and learn about a culture, religion, point of view, or group of people that you currently do not understand and have some biases towards.
-As my great mentor, Van Carrigan says, “The opposite of success is positionality.”
+As my late great mentor, Van Carrigan said, “The opposite of success is positionality.”
 How about getting off yours by actually learning about that which you are currently prejudiced…I bet what you find will change you and your point of view forever.